Hourlong waits prompt Democrats to bolster Fargo caucus site

 “We’ve seen an exciting number of new voters and many people who need help looking up their voting districts, which adds some time to processing,” said Alex Rohr, state Democratic Party spokesman.
 “When we saw long lines, we activated additional volunteers, staff, and equipment.”

-To speed the process, workers were handing people in line a form to fill out with information to determine their voting district in order to get a ballot.
+To speed the process, workers handed people in line a form to fill out with information to determine their voting district in order to get a ballot.
+As the post-work rush began at the Fargo union hall, the party had set up five propane heaters to warm people in line outside, and traffic was growing with cars waiting to get into the hall parking lot or find a place to park.
+Volunteers were serving coffee in the parking lot, and the mood was mostly upbeat.

-The limited locations and window for voting meant increased pressure on the caucus sites.
-Rohr said both were based on the party’s “volunteer force.”
-He pointed out that the party gave voters a mail-in option for people who didn’t want to or couldn’t travel significant distances to vote, or otherwise had problems.
+When the line was cut off at 7 p.m., the scheduled closing time, about 250 people remained.
+The party said all would be allowed to vote, and they were expected to finish in about an hour.

+Bob Pieri, a professor at North Dakota State University and the very last in line, said Democrats should be happy with the big turnout.

 “This is the way to do it,” said Debra Nelson, 68, of Fargo.
 She said the long lines at the F-M Labor Temple shows that people want a chance in Washington.